Entire Homes / By Robyn Roberts / December 10, 2016

 Guest post by Jerry, Crown Heights homeowner

 Historic brownstone, close to trains, and a (relatively) affordable neighborhood.
 These were our criteria when we selected Crown Heights as our new home.
 A few years ago, we had moved out of the city to Long Island, but immediately missed our friends and the shorter commute.
 Janet, who runs New York School of Design, a fashion design school, wanted to have input on the layout and fittings of our new home.
 So we decided to limit our search to townhouses that needed a gut renovation.
 We only looked at listings which included the term “bring your architect” – you know the type.
 After many open houses and a fierce bidding war, we were given the keys to a four family brownstone that “had good bones” but needed a little TLC.
 During our initial walk-through as new homeowners, it suddenly hit us – the prospect of such a big renovation was really daunting!
-We used Sweeten to find our architects, Sweeten Experts Steven, Jonathan, and Anya, and to narrow down our choices for a general contractor.
-Sweeten suggested three different contractors who each made proposals and we chose Sweeten Expert Voytek.
+We used Sweeten, a free service who are renovation matchmakers to find our architects.
+Sweeten also suggested three different contractors who each made proposals to which we made a choice with our general contractor.
 Together, we got started…

 The goal of our townhouse renovation was to create the perfect mix of old and new.
 We loved the architecture from the pre-war time period and wanted to preserve as much of the original detail as possible.
 During this process, we worked with our architect to think of ways to match the original detail with newer materials.
 We wanted to rethink the apartment layouts and convert the two-bedroom units to large one-bedrooms.
 In addition to updating the kitchens and baths, we hoped that an open layout would feel brighter and more spacious.
 Due to budget and timing, we decided to renovate the four apartments in two phases.
 At the time of this blog post, two apartments are finished.
 We are currently living in one of them and preparing to rent it out after the other units are complete.